 If you don't have one of these coverages, taxis or public transit are at your own expense for the first 72 hours after the incident.

-Step 4: An adjuster is assigned to your claim
+Step 4: An claims representative is assigned to your claim

-Your adjuster will review the details of your theft claim and keep you updated.
+Your claims representative will review the details of your theft claim and keep you updated.
 You may be asked for a written statement about the theft.

 Ensure you have all your sets of keys for your car as they will be needed if your vehicle is recovered.